Scrapbookpages Blog

 Filed under: Dachau, Germany, Holocaust, World War II — Tags: , , — furtherglory @ 10:26 am

 On April 25, 2010, the Washington Post published an article by George F. Will with the headline, “Japanese American heroes, bereft of bitterness.”
-The gist of the article is that the Japanese-American soldiers, who fought in Germany during World War II, were liberating Dachau while their families were in internment camps in America, but they’re not bitter. (more…)
+The gist of the article is that the Japanese-American soldiers, who fought in Germany during World War II, were liberating Dachau while their families were imprisioned in internment camps in America, but they’re not bitter.

 It’s a miracle!
 Seven babies “slipped through the Nazi killing machine” at Dachau

-On February 12th, I posted about the “New born babies at Dachau.”
+On February 12th, 2010, I blogged about the “New born babies at Dachau.”
 Yesterday, I was very happy when I read in a news article that all seven of the Dachau babies are alive and well and even some of the mothers are still alive.
 Six of the Dachau babies will be attending a Reunion at Dachau as part of the celebration of the 65th anniversary of the liberation of Dachau on April 29th. (more…)

 April 26, 2010